biosustain/Maud/docs/README.rst

 =================================

-To add new documentation, either edit an existing :code:`.rst` file in the :code:`docs` directory, or add a new one and edit the file `docs/index.rst
+To add new documentation, either edit an existing :code:`.rst` file in the docs directory, or add a new one and edit the file `docs/index.rst
 <https://github.com/biosustain/Maud/blob/master/docs/index.rst>`_ so that the
 new file is included in the :code:`toctree` list.